mnishiguchi/cpp_notebook/_notebook/classes.md

  * in the definition of a class
  * @param other an instance of the class as a constant reference parameter */
-ClassName( const ClassName& other );
+ClassName::ClassName( const ClassName& other ) {

+  // Initialize the new instance.
+  // (Deep copy the other instance to the new one)

+}
 ```

-==

-## Class with pointer member variables
-- Do three things:
-1. Include the destructor in hte class
-2. Overload the assignment operator for the class
-3. Include the copy constructor

 ==